Where to set up a company to run an Initial Coin Offering (ICO)

 In other words – make sure that: You have every element of your project figured out, have good intentions for yourself, your team, and your customers, and be true to yourself about these points.

-We can manage the implementation of the entire structure for you, so you have a complete turn-key solution rather than a bunch of pieces to try and put together on your own.
-If not, we head back to the drawing board to find more.
+We manage the implementation of the entire structure for you, so you have a complete turn-key solution rather than a bunch of pieces to try and put together on your own.

 Flag Theory is the one stop shop to launch your Initial Coin Offering with the proper corporate, legal, tax and banking structure to remain compliant with the laws.